Louisa Maria Stuart: Life

 Louisa was the only full sibling of Prince James Francis Edward, the 'Old Pretender', to survive infancy, and was four years younger than her brother.
 The two were brought up together in France.

 Louisa's tutor was an English Roman Catholic priest, Father Constable, who taught her Latin, history, and religion.
-She also had a governess, the Countess of Middleton, wife of the Jacobite peer Charles, 2nd Earl of Middleton.
+She also had a governess, the Countess of Middleton, wife of the Jacobite peer Charles Middleton, 2nd Earl of Middleton.
 James Drummond, 4th Earl of Perth, another Jacobite peer living in France, praised the child's natural affability.

 An allegorical portrait by Alexis Simon Belle of James Francis Edward and his sister Louisa Maria, showing the prince as a guardian angel leading his sister under the gaze of cherubim, was painted in 1699 and is now in the Royal Collection.